okilker/ok_testplans/README.md

-This repository uses a YAML file to generate custom NDcPPv3.0 test plans.
+This repository uses a YAML file to generate custom NDcPPv3.0-conformant test plans.

-It's recommended to create a new branch for each custom test plan you generate.
+The generated test plans include the test cases a platform will need to pass in order to be certified under the collaborative Protection Profile for Network Devices Version 3.0 (NDcPPv3.0).
+These plans are taken from the Network Device Supporting Document Version 3.0 (NDSDv3.0) which defines the Evaluation Activities associated with the Security Functional Requirements (SFR) in the NDcPPv3.0.

 ### Generate a Custom Test Plan